dafydd-lukes/achsynku/README.md

 0. Make a backup of the old database. ;)

-1. Create a `.tsv` file which lists all the unique (id, word, lemma) pairs in the corpus. *id* is just a unique numeric index (create it with `seq` on the command line and `paste` it as the first column).
+1. Create a `.tsv` file which lists all the unique (id, word, lemma) 3-tuples in the corpus. *id* is just a unique numeric index (create it with `seq` on the command line and `paste` it as the first column).